Gaius-Augustus/BRAKER/README.md

 -   *Does BRAKER depend on Python3?*

-    Partially.
-The options `--make_hub` and `--UTR` will require Python3.
-The general required for Python3 for generating e.g. the protein sequence output file can be disabled with `--skipGetAnnoFromFasta`.
-So, if you use BRAKER with `--skipGetAnnoFromFasta` and not with `--make_hub` and `--UTR`, BRAKER does not require Python3.
+    It does.
 The python scripts employed by BRAKER are not compatible with Python2.

 -   *Why does BRAKER predict more genes than I expected?*